olmeiro/Olmeiro/README.md

 - 💽 I have the basic principles of relational databases and I worked with MySql.

 ## I'm learning:
-- 🌱 I’m currently learning more about Js more specifically on React Library
+- 🌱 I’m currently learning more about Js more specifically on React Library.
+- - 💻 I'm learning Redux pattern and some SOLID principles.
 - 💨 Because I want to be full stack developer I've been learning Node.js too.

 # I’m looking to collaborate on ...